dnhansen/maths-resources/README.md

 1. Hoffman, Kunze, *Linear Algebra*.
 I don't know if this might be too ambitious for beginners, but if you know a thing or two about matrices it's a very good second look at linear algebra

     I particularly like the section on determinants.
 Hoffman and Kunze first prove the existence of determinant functions through the Laplace expansion, and then later shows that a determinant function must have a certain form (which is just the Leibniz definition of the determinant).
 The uniqueness is then used to e.g. prove the multiplicativity of determinants.
+I do something similar in [my own linear algebra notes](https://github.com/dnhansen/linear-algebra-notes), which I (for obvious reasons!) prefer.

     At least the later chapters do assume a certain level of mathematical maturity, but the exposition is clear and pleasantly succinct.

 2. Roman, *Advanced Linear Algebra*.
 Assumes some knowledge of basic linear algebra, in particular matrices and determinants, and some abstract algebra.
 The exposition is very modern, and matrices and systems of equations are used only sparingly in proofs (as they should!).

     Those results that explicitly concern matrices are also handled pleasingly abstractly without unnecessary calculations that hide the structure behind each proof.
 For instance, Roman proves that the row rank and column rank of a matrix coincide by proving that both ranks are preserved under both elementary row and column operations, and that every matrix can be reduced through these operations to a diagonal matrix with ones and zeros on the diagonal.
+(This can also be proved using the theory of operator adjoints (not to be confused with *Hermitian* adjoints), avoiding the use of matrices as far as possible.
+I take this approach in [my notes](https://github.com/dnhansen/linear-algebra-notes).)

     The first part of the book covers both vector spaces and modules before moving on to eigenvalues/-vectors, inner product spaces and normal/self-adjoint operators, though most of this latter material can be appreciated without reading the chapters on modules.